Gmagon/src.gmagon.com/source/guide/gmagoncssmaker/tutorial/background.md

 }
 ```

-**4.background-position:** Specifies the position that the background should appear inside the element background.
+**4.background-position:** specifies the position that the background should appear inside the element background.

 ```html
 body {